KhiopsML/khiops-doc/docs/learn/coclustering.md

 - **Level A** counts the number of distinct ways to permute the $N$ observations within the coclusters, each containing $N_{J_1 J_2}$ observations.
 - **Level B** counts the number of distinct ways to permute the modalities within each group for the observations belonging to those groups, considering the two variables independently.

-The optimization of the likelihood aims to describe **as precisely as possible the dependency** structure between the two variables by minimizing the number of possible permutations.
+The optimization of the likelihood aims to describe **as precisely as possible the dependency** structure between the two variables by **minimizing the number of possible datasets** consistent whith the model's parameters (i.e. counted by the permutations of levels A and B).

 <figure markdown>
 <picture>